BS-JUSTIN/Rhea.github.io/_pages/about.md

 ---
 permalink: /
-title: "你好，我是张佳文"
+title: "Hello, I'm Zhang Jiawen"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-# Hello, I'm Zhang Jiawen

 Welcome to my profile!
 I'm a Media Studies student at Psb Academy with a concentration in Content Creation.